 Policies are either simplified issues or fully underwritten.
 Simplified issue policies only require that you answer questions about your health when completing the insurance application.
 These policies may cost more since the insurance company has less proof about your health.
 Fully underwritten policies require that you take a medical exam and complete lab work.
 You usually get a lower premium with these policies if your results show good health.

 Factors That Determine Your Premium Amount

-A general rule of thumb with life insurance is that the younger and healthier you are, the less you will pay.
-Age is typically the most important factor in calculating your premium rate.
+A general rule of thumb with life insurance is that you will pay less the younger and healthier you are.
+Age is typically the most crucial factor in calculating your premium rate.
 Other factors include:

-- Gender—females typically get lower rates because of longer life expectancy
+- Gender—females usually get lower rates because of longer life expectancy.

 - Answers to health questions on the policy application

 - Results from medical exam and lab work